 Follow the guidelines on the lost and found zones to apply the gel liner.
 You can use a soft brown or darker gel liner to add definition.
 Apply eyeshadow along with the eyeliner on the outer corners of the lower lids.
 This will prevent smudging.
-Another way to prevent smudging is to use a waterproof, long-lasting liquid eyeliner.
+Another way to prevent smudging is to use a long-lasting waterproof liquid eyeliner for hooded eyes.

 7. Use An Eyelash Curler

 Try to curl all the lashes as much as possible with an eyelash curler.
 Use a tool to lift the hooded lid if needed.
 You can also gently pull the lid up with a finger, as some people might be uncomfortable using a tool on their eye.
 Move from the corners to the center of the lashes.
 Ensure you have curled all the way for a natural look.

 8. Use False Lashes